Monk Basic Guide

 Chakra

-Chakra is the simpler of our two job gauges.
-Chakra can be stacked up to five times, and once five stacks have been built, we can spend them on either a single target oGCD or an AoE oGCD, depending on the scenario.
+Chakra is the simplest of our three job gauges.
+Chakra can be stacked up to five times, and once five stacks have been built, we can spend them on either a single target oGCD or an AoE Line oGCD, depending on the scenario.
+In Brotherhood, our Chakra can be stacked up to ten times.

 First is Meditation, a GCD with a one second cooldown that opens a single Chakra upon being pressed.
 When outside of combat it generates five stacks of Chakra instantly.